darekf77/ng2-rest/README.md

 SimpleResource
 ==============

-Quicket way to use your REST API.
+Quickest way to use your REST API.
+SimpleResource is the wrapper of old Resource.

 ```ts
 import { DatabaseService } from './database.service';